 Long-term benefits of beta testing your iOS app

 The benefits include:

-- Proof of concept.
-Your app concept gets validated by a team of testers before it’s release.
+- Proof of concept – Your app concept gets validated by a team of testers before it’s released.

 During beta testing your iOS app will be used by its actual users for the very first time.
 To get the most out of this precious phase, it’s important for you to understand how and where to find those first testers.
 You’ve learned how to then keep them motivated to provide you with heaps of actionable feedback.